Master the art of virtual negotiation

 Is e-mediation right for your company?
 You may want to consider it if you want to:

 It Pays to Be Online Savvy

 A recent research study showed that people who are especially comfortable using e-mail achieved significantly more profit, helped to create more joint gain, gains and rated their negotiation experience more positively than those who were less comfortable with the medium.
 If you want to improve your virtual negotiation comfort level, you simply must read Make the Most of Online Negotiations.
-Curated from several articles in Harvard’s Negotiation Briefings newsletter, this report contains the insights you need to improve your virtual negotiating skills.
+Curated from several articles, this report contains the insights you need to improve your virtual negotiating skills.

 Do you want to excel at socially distant communication?
 Achieve better outcomes at the virtual bargaining table?
 And become a world-class online negotiator?
 Download your complimentary copy of Make the Most of Online Negotiations for the support you need to excel—even in a global pandemic.